MAKE-UIUC/CrackMIT/Puzzle 1/README.md

 Remember what we said about long nights?

 ##Javascripty?
-That word is key to solving Puzzle 1.
-If you noticed that spoken out, dogebot’s message sounds like JavaScript – it sounds JavaScripty… Hold on – doge and JavaScript?
+The above word is key to solving Puzzle 1.
+We noticed that spoken out, dogebot’s message sounds almost ...
+JavaScripty ...
+Hold on – doge and JavaScript?
 Was this DogeScript?

 It took us over an hour to figure this out.
 How could we have not seen this earlier?
-Perhaps it’s what we said about the length of the night.
+Perhaps the late hours had gotten to us.

-A quick look over the DogeScript website made it clear that that dogebot’s message translated to the following JavaScript code.
+A quick look over the DogeScript website made it clear that that dogebot’s message translated to the following JavaScript code:
 ```
 var very = require('very');
 var amaze = 'amaze ';